Change management lessons can appear from a wide variety of sources.

 - Never get complacent about leadership, especially when you have had some success.
 It is your job to push the organization to make it stronger;

-- Always be on the lookout for talent and don’t too get hung up on a person’s status or experience when screening possibilities;
+- Always be on the lookout for talent and don’t get too hung up on a person’s status or experience when screening possibilities;

-- Don’t let your ego get in the way of listening to what other’s have to say about the state of your organization/industry – be open to constructive non-conventional thinking;
+- Don’t let your ego get in the way of listening to what others have to say about the state of your organization/industry – be open to constructive non-conventional thinking;

 - Just because you don’t initially understand something doesn’t mean you can’t learn about it and apply it to our organization (especially if you hire someone who is well versed in the concept);

 - Accept your reality and design a strategy that is aligned with it – not every team has Yankee money;

 - Expect resistance when you decide to make major changes and challenge conventional wisdom, but don’t lose your nerve and keep moving forward;